mjudeikis/ARO-RP-Mirror/docs/upstream-differences.md

 * CARRY: HACK: remove dependency on github.com/openshift/installer/pkg/terraform from pkg/asset/cluster

-  This enables dep to import the installer as a library as well as significantly decreasing compilation time and binary footprint.
+  This enables to use installer as a library.

 * CARRY: PARTIAL: allow platform credentials to be prepopulated in installconfig.PlatformCreds